IshtiaqAhmed001/goDigital-client/README.md

 Pages               | Details
 -------------       | -------------
-Home                | main landing page includes featured cars,reviews etc..
+Home                | main landing page includes featured ,reviews etc..
-About US            | shows the available Cars for sale Add a Review        | let's us
+About US            | shows the available
+Add a Review        | let's us
 My Orders           | let's user c
 Make Payment        | let's user complete
-Add a New Car       | let's user to add new car/item t Manage All Orders   | let's user to update/delete orders Manage All Product  | let's user to delete an
+Add a New Car       | let's user to add new /item t Manage All Orders   | let's user to update/delete orders Manage All Product  | let's user to delete an
 Make Admin          | let's Admin to del